 The new twenty-four page 2017 European Association Remuneration Report is dedicated to the 2,265 associations based in and around Brussels, which have a total estimated annual income of €2.9 billion and employ 13,400 people.

 The key finding of our previous remuneration analysis was that salaries in Brussels vary enormously.
 Again we found this to be the case with associations, across all levels of seniority.
-There are a number of new elements presented here, including job satisfaction.
+There are some new elements presented here, including job satisfaction.
 Notably, according to our 2017 study of senior staff in Brussels-based European associations, almost three-quarters reported being happy or very happy in their jobs.

 Please fill in the below details to download your copy.